armanexplorer/armanexplorer/README.md

 </div>

 ## Top Skills 💣
 The followings are my top skills and surely my favorites.
-I tried to put the tools that I've been using to develop projects.
-I have more than two years of experience in most of them, and actually, I have more than one year of experience in each one.
+I've been using these tools and technologies to make the projects come alive.
+I have more than THREE years of experience in most of them, and I have at least one year of experience in all of them.
 ![](https://raw.githubusercontent.com/armanexplorer/armanexplorer/assets/dist/github-snake.svg)

 ### Web Full-Stack